How to Integrate AI Into an App: Step-by-Step Guide + Feature Ideas

 When you integrate AI into your app, you’re fundamentally changing what it can do for your users.
 Here’s what that looks like in practice:

-- Competitive differentiation.
-Features that seemed impossible a few years ago (like real-time translation, intelligent search, and custom content generation) are now accessible to any builder willing to integrate them.
+• Competitive differentiation.
+Features that seemed impossible a few years ago — real-time translation, intelligent search, custom content generation — are now accessible to any builder willing to integrate them.

-- New revenue opportunities.
-AI features often justify premium pricing tiers and can unlock entirely new product lines you hadn’t considered before.
+• New revenue opportunities.
+AI features may support premium pricing tiers or unlock new product lines when they deliver clear, differentiated value to your users.

 Conversational AI